'˜Extremely powerful' Christmas Day lightning strike closes Donegal church

 The Archdeacon of Raphoe, Ven.
-David Huss, said the strike at Donegal Parish Church occurred during a violent thunderstorm on Sunday evening.
+David Huss, has said Donegal Parish Church said the strike occurred during a violent thunderstorm on Sunday evening.

 The strike blew out a number of electrical sockets and left the church without heat or light.

 The ESB shut off the church’s power supply as a precaution and it won’t be restored until repair work has been completed.

 The local Rector, Archdeacon Huss, said it was fortunate the lightning strike happened at 9.30 in the evening while the church was unoccupied.

 “There is a lot of damage to the electrics,” he said, “but thankfully it didn’t start a fire and more importantly still no one was hurt.”